Karate Classes In Hayes

 Our Karate classes in Hayes are designed for all types of people, usually one of these three: People who would like to practice a new style of martial art or hobby which hopefully keeps them in good shape People who are seriously interested in learning Karate & Individuals who want to develop the ability to defend themselves and increase their confidence in day to day life We can work with men, women and children of every age regardless of their experience or physical ability.

 Karate practice (Hayes ) – Our Karate Classes in Hayes

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in Hayes .
+We bring these three activities together to bring a complete Karate tuition experience in Hayes .

-Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for those who wished to learn fighting techinques and began teaching Karate in Okinawan schools.
-This brought about additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the skill to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for people who wished to learn fighting techinques and began teaching Karate in Okinawan schools.
+This resulted in even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the art to Japan in 1922.